 - Celebrate the traditional arts and cultures of Jackson County as well as the multicultural aspect of arts in general.

 Grants that reflect African American, Asian American, Latino, and Native American cultures may qualify for our Multicultural programming.
 For these grants the artist or presenter and the content of the art material should both belong to one of the above groups.
 Any organization can apply for multicultural funds to conduct art programs/events that meet these standards.
 Please fill out the regular application for multicultural funding.

 - Arts marketing including website development and research

 Grassroots Sub-grants WILL NOT LIKELY FUND the following:

 - Projects to individual artists (however, artists may be contracted by a larger overseeing body that will need their services to complete a project.)

 - Religious organizations or churches may not receive Grassroots funds unless the programs are presented outside regular church services, engage the larger community, and do not contain religious content.

 - Academic study.

-- Grants for event-enhancement where the thrust of the event is for-profit
+- Sponsorship for event-enhancement where the thrust of the event is for-profit

 - Capital expenditures (e.g. building/space rental)